• Skip to primary navigation

 Constitution Dock

-Constitution Dock comes alive every year at the completion of the Sydney to Hobart Yacht Race.
+Constitution Dock comes alive every year at the completion of the Sydney to Hobart Yacht Race in December.
 Kicking off on Boxing Day each year, the maxi yachts compete for line honours over 630 nautical miles.
-Whilst the seas can be ferocious as they cross the strait, once they arrive into Constitution Dock, it’s the picture of total calm.
+Whilst the seas can be ferocious as they cross the strait, once they arrive at Constitution Dock, it’s the picture of total calm.

 best things to see and do in Hobart Constitution Dock